dyzhao1011/Foodify/README.md

   - Developments for other food groups is being planned and developed
   * Migrating data collection from API calls to download files

   <br> The developments for other food group calls for a rebranding from Fruitify to Foodify.
-The decision to migrate the data to a database will prove to increase the stability of the data.
+The decision to migrate data collection from API calls to a database will prove to increase the efficiency and stability of the data.
     </details>
     <details>
       <summary>June 11th, 2024</summary>